 Emphasize on operational efficiency to respond quickly: Maintaining a high level of operational efficiency is essential to critical infrastructure security.
 It facilitates quick response when a disaster or security breach strikes, due either to internal or external opponents.
 Operational competence also supports implementation of best practices to eliminate the risks and should include protective strategy which can be physical, technological, personnel and procedural.

-Recovery plan: Recovery plan involves measures to restore the damage.
+Disaster Recovery plan: Involves measures to maintain operations during a crisis and minimize the time to restore the damages.
 An efficient disaster recovery readiness plan helps to fast track production resumption and immediate business continuity.

 Share and reinforce: Share the organization’s initiatives to support infrastructure security and resilience with all stakeholders through all available channels.
 Finally, reinforce the role your company plays in infrastructure security by incorporating the guidelines provided by national and international authorities to cultivate a risk-aware culture in the organization from the top to the bottom.